 Kelly grew up in Weston and was educated in public and independent schools in Vermont, including Burr & Burton Academy.
 After graduating from Skidmore College, she returned to southern Vermont and started a family, often working several jobs at a time to make ends meet.

 While working as a substitute rural mail carrier, Kelly was given the opportunity to “help out” at the Weston Town Office, and she jumped at the chance.
 Being politically involved and volunteering in the community was something Kelly was taught to value at a young age.
 After several years as Weston's Assistant Town Clerk, Kelly moved to Londonderry and was elected to Town Clerk in that community, where she still resides.
+She has been serving as Londonderry's Town Clerk since 2012.

 My years of public service have taught me when it is more valuable to listen than to speak, to approach challenges with an open mind and positive attitude, and to always be respectful.